myspc-development/art-test/assets/docs/Admin_Help.md

 ## Installation & Setup
 1. Upload `artpulse.zip` via **Plugins → Add New** and activate.
 2. Under **ArtPulse → Settings → General** configure timezone, date format and enable Auto‑expire Past Events.
 3. Enter your Stripe keys and membership pricing in **Settings → Payments**.
+These keys are required for the Billing History table to load charge details.

 ## CSV Import / Export
 - Navigate to **ArtPulse → Settings → Import / Export**.